brizzbane/surgetrader/README.md

     11   0 * * * cd ~/prg/surgetrader/src/ ; $INVOKE profitreport -d yesterday
     22   0 1 * * cd ~/prg/surgetrader/src/ ; $INVOKE profitreport -d lastmonth

+## Manual Usage

+All usage of SurgeTrader, whether automated or manual, occurs with your current working directory set to `src`:

+    shell> cd $HOME/gitclones/surgetrader/src

+All usage of SurgeTrader is controlled by calling `invoke`.
+A very simple thing that should work is:

+    shell> invoke download

 # User-Level Docs (show me the money)